 - Preheat oven to 400 degrees.

-- Thinly slice sweet potatoes and place in large bowl.
-Coat potatoes evenly with butter/olive oil, rosemary and salt & pepper.
-You can add some garlic if you’d like or swap the rosemary with thyme.
+- Peel and thinly slice sweet potatoes and place in large bowl.
+Coat potatoes evenly with the reserved butter/olive oil mixture You can swap the rosemary with thyme or other favorite herbs if you like.

 - Bake in oven about 30 minutes until potatoes are tender.
 Time will vary depending on how tall your stacks are and how thick the potatoes are sliced.